-For any regulatory regime to be effective, all the Great Lakes and the St. Lawrence Seaway must be treated as a single system.
+For any regulatory regime to be effective, the Great Lakes and the St. Lawrence Seaway must be treated as a single system.
 The only way to ensure consistent ballast discharge regulations across the Great Lakes Seaway System is to have strong federally mandated standards managed by unified federal agency coordination between Canada and the U.S. in partnership and consultation with the States and Provinces.
 These partnerships will help minimize the creation of a patchwork of inconsistent regulations, which would have a negative impact on vessel compliance and operation.
 Even worse, inconsistent regulations would effectively deter vessels from transiting or completing loading/unloading operations in some state waters.
-The current high effectiveness of ballast water exchange coupled with the BWWG's aggressive enforcement of current regulations and the high industry compliance rate should be seen as minimizing the urgency for state involvement in ballast water regulation.
+The current high effectiveness of ballast water exchange, the BWWG's aggressive enforcement of current regulations, the high industry compliance rate, and the new federal ballast water discharge standard should be seen as minimizing the urgency for state involvement in ballast water regulation.

-It should be noted that the marine agencies found in 2011 that new built ships are sometimes fitted with remote level reading devices for their ballast tanks.
-They are not fitted with sounding tubes.
-This causes delays specifically when access to openings such as manholes is covered with cargo and sampling vent pipes are not practical.
-In 2011, an increasing number of tug/barge units entered the Seaway with tanks under retention.
+Since 2010, marine agencies have found that newly built vessels are sometimes fitted with remote level reading devices for their ballast tanks, and are not fitted with sampling points.
+This causes delays specifically when access to openings, such as manhole covers, are covered with cargo and sampling via vent pipes is not practical.
+In these situations, vessels were issued a letter of retention.

 The St. Lawrence Seaway is uniquely situated to prevent the further introduction of invasive species.
 With a central inspection point, situated outside of the Lakes, the ballast water tanks of all inbound vessels are inspected by both Canada and the United States.
 Joint vessel inspections by Transport Canada, the U.S. Coast Guard, and the U.S. and Canadian Seaway Corporations have been regularly conducted in Montreal.
-This inspection process, in place since 1997, has been successful in enhancing the operational and environmental security of the Great Lakes St. Lawrence Seaway Improvements are continually being made to the inspection programs to System. incorporate updated procedures and technology.
-All four agencies work cooperatively in a binational manner to address issues as they arise.
+This inspection process, in place since 1997, has been successful in enhancing the operational and environmental security of the Great Lakes St. Lawrence Seaway Improvements are continually being made to the inspection programs to incorporate updated procedures and technology.
+All four agencies work cooperatively in a bi-national manner to address issues as they arise.
 The Seaway regulation harmonizes the ballast water requirements for vessels transiting the U.S. waters of the Seaway with those currently required by Transport Canada for transit in waters under Canadian jurisdiction of the Seaway.
-This regulation is intended to be an interim solution while the U.S. Coast Guard completes its ballast water discharge rulemaking, anticipated to be issued in the spring of 2012.
+The BWWG coordinates and manages implementation of three sets of Ballast Water Regulations, providing effective control against the introduction of aquatic invasive species.
 The BWWG will continue its work to deter the introduction of aquatic invasive species in the Great Lakes using regulatory, technological, and management-based protocols.
-The agencies take the threat of invasive species very seriously and are dedicated to finding new answers to combat the problem.
+The agencies take the threat of aquatic invasive species very seriously and are dedicated to finding new answers to combat the problem.